Active duty US service members, veterans, and military spouses

 Classes touch on prototyping, customer channels, business models, legal and accounting matters for startups, and more.
 Upon completion of the program, students are awarded a VET certificate from the NYU Tandon Future Labs.

-Participants must complete all coursework and a capstone project.
+Participants must attend all classes, complete all coursework, and submit a capstone project.